apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user/expiry.md

 imported data to make sense, and/or the effect on already existing/overwritten data.

+With the changes made in the light of [OAK-8408](https://issues.apache.org/jira/browse/OAK-8408) the following rules apply when importing a user without an extra `rep:pw` node:

+- if `initialPasswordChange` is enabled, `rep:passwordLastModified` will never be set irrespective if the user node is new or modified. i.e. the user will be force to change the pw upon login.
+- if `pw-expiry` is enabled, `rep:passwordLastModified` will only be set for a new user node (but not if node gets modified). this ensures that the password will expire but doesn't reset the expiry when changing an existing user with XML import.
+- if both `initialPasswordChange` and `pw-expiry` are enabled, the rules for `initialPasswordChange` apply.

 <!-- hidden references -->
 [SimpleCredentials]: http://www.day.com/specs/javax.jcr/javadocs/jcr-2.0/javax/jcr/SimpleCredentials.html
 [CredentialExpiredException]: https://docs.oracle.com/javase/7/docs/api/javax/security/auth/login/CredentialExpiredException.html